GoogleContainerTools/skaffold/docs/design_proposals/sync-auto-support.md

 2. If this is a redesign, what are the drawbacks of the current implementation?
   - This is not a redesign, but a new sync mode that may or may not be available in the skaffold.yaml directly to users.
-It could simply be an internal API that is usuable by builders like Jib.
+It could simply be an internal API that is usable by builders like Jib.
   - This is similar to `_smart_` described in [sync-improvements](sync-improvements.md)

 3. Is there any another workaround, and if so, what are its drawbacks?